-Park Street District-Maximum height shall be five (5) stories but not to exceed sixty (60') feet, provided that any portion of the building over 50 feet shall be setback at least 15 feet from the front property line.
-Where any side or rear lot line abuts a residential district, the maximum height of the adjacent residential district shall be observed within 20' feet of the property line.
-In the remaining areas of the Park Street C-C District the height limit shall be forty (40') feet and the height within this area may be increased to a maximum of sixty (60') feet upon approval of a use permit.
-Parking structures, including parking structures which have a commercial use component, are exempt from the height limit provided the structure does not exceed six (6) stories, the commercial floor area does not exceed fifty (50%) percent of the overall floor area of the structure, and public parking is provided in addition to the parking required for the commercial component.

-Webster Street District- Maximum height shall be three (3) stories but not to exceed forty (40') feet throughout the C-C District. sixty (60') feet, provided that any portion of the building over 40 feet shall be setback at least 15 feet from the front property line.
-Where any side or rear lot line abuts a residential district, the maximum height of the adjacent residential district shall be observed within 20' feet of the property line.
+- e.
+Design Review Required.
+All new structures or buildings, or exterior revisions of any existing structures or buildings for both permitted and conditional uses shall require design review pursuant to Article II, Section 30-35. - f.
+Signs.
+Signs are allowed as provided by Section 30-6, Sign Regulations, of this article.
+A sign permit is required prior to placement of any signage on property in Alameda. - g.
+Development Regulations. - 1.
+Minimum Lot Area and Minimum Lot Width: None. - 2.
+Building Height Limit: Building height shall be regulated as follows: - (a) Park Street District-Maximum height shall be five (5) stories but not to exceed sixty (60') feet, provided that any portion of a building over fifty (50') feet shall be set back at least fifteen (15') feet from the front property linefor properties fronting on Park Street north of Encinal Avenue. - Where any side or rear lot line abuts a residential district, the maximum height of the adjacent residential district shall apply within twenty (20') feet of the property line.
+In the remaining areas of the Park Street C-C District the height limit shall be three (3) stories but not to exceed forty (40') feet and the height within this area may be increased to a maximum of five (5) stories but not to exceed sixty (60') feet upon approval of a use permit.
+Parking structures, including parking structures which have a commercial use component, are exempt from the height limit provided the structure does not exceed six (6) stories, the commercial floor area does not exceed fifty (50%) percent of the overall floor area of the structure, and public parking is provided in addition to the parking required for the commercial component. - (b) Webster Street District- Maximum height shall be three (3) stories but not to exceed forty (40') feet throughout the C-C District. sixty (60') feet, provided that any portion of a building over forty (40') feet shall be set back at least fifteen (15') feet from the front property line.
+Where any side or rear lot line abuts a residential district, the maximum height of the adjacent residential district shall apply within twenty (20') feet of the property line. - Building Coverage: Buildings may cover one hundred (100%) percent of the building site, provided the ratio of all floor space to lot size shall not exceed three (3) to one (1). - 4.
+Maximum Residential Density: None - 5.
+Minimum Residential Density for new buildings: thirty (30) dwelling units per acre.
+Minimum residential density shall not apply to adaptive reuse of, or addition to, existing buildings to add one or more residential units. - 46.
+Front Yard: None.
+Buildings shall be located on the front property line.
+A minimum of eighty-five (85%) percent of the area between the side property